Top 10 RSS and news reading apps

 2019.
 Apple shuts down Texture following launch of Apple News+

-As expected, subscription-based magazine service Texture has shut down following the launch of Apple News+.
-Apple acquired Texture last year to serve as the foundation of Apple News+ and later announced that Texture would cease working after May 28.
-On cue, the app no longer functions as of today and points users towards Apple News+.
-Unfortunately, while Apple's notice in the Texture app says "don't worry, you can continue to read your favorite magazines" on Apple News+, the service is only available on the iPhone, iPad, iPod touch, and Mac.
-Texture supported multiple platforms, including iOS, macOS, Android, and previously Windows.
+As anticipated, Texture, the subscription-based magazine service, has officially ceased operations following the introduction of Apple News+.
+Apple acquired Texture in the past with the intention of using it as the foundation for Apple News+.
+It was later announced that Texture would no longer be functional after May 28.
+As expected, the app has now ceased to operate and redirects users to Apple News+.
+However, it is important to note that while Apple's notice in the Texture app assures users that they can continue reading their favorite magazines on Apple News+, the service is limited to the iPhone, iPad, iPod touch, and Mac.
+Texture previously supported various platforms, including iOS, macOS, Android, and Windows.

 2018.
 Microsoft launched AI-based news reading app Hummingbird